zedlopez/ifm/Examples/ModelShop.md

 ```

 Here we are making a rule about how our hypothetical buttons will interact with the machines to which they belong.
-Instead of pushing... is a rule that pertains to actions, and we will learn more about these in the chapter on actions. "...which is part of a switched off device" provides a specific circumstance–this is only to apply to buttons that are stuck to a machines that can be turned on or off. "(called the machine)" tells Inform that if it finds such a device, it should thereafter refer to it as "the machine."
-(The called syntax is explained further in the chapter on Change.)
+Instead of pushing... is a rule that pertains to actions, and we will learn more about these in the chapter on [Actions]. "...which is part of a switched off device" provides a specific circumstance–this is only to apply to buttons that are stuck to a machines that can be turned on or off. "(called the machine)" tells Inform that if it finds such a device, it should thereafter refer to it as "the machine."
+(The called syntax is explained further in the chapter on [Change].)

 A set of three more rules will complete our instructions about using buttons to control devices: